Schutzhund: Trials and titles

 Trials are events—competitive examinations of a dog—at which titles are awarded to dogs that pass standards.
 In Germany, German Shepherd Dogs are not permitted to be bred unless they have passed at least the level one trials and obtained a title.

 There are three levels of titles, numbered 1 through 3, with level 1 being the first and level 3 being the most advanced.
 Previously they were called Schutzhund 1 through Schutzhund 3 (abbreviated SchH1–SchH3), in 2012 they became IPO1–IPO3, and in 2019 they became IGP1–IGP3.

 Trials have changed over the years.
 Modern trials consist of three phases: tracking, obedience, and protection.
-A dog must pass all three phases in one trial to be awarded a title, must have passed the prior level before allowed to compete, and may only acquire one title within a event.
+A dog must pass all three phases in one trial to be awarded a title, must have passed the prior level before allowed to compete, and may only acquire one title within an event.
 Each phase is judged on a point scale with a minimum score required to obtain a title.
 At any time the judge may dismiss a dog for showing poor temperament, fear or aggression, or failing one of several tests within each phase.

 As a prerequisite, before a dog can compete for IGP1, it must pass a temperament test called a BH-VT (usually called just "BH").
 The BH-VT tests basic obedience and confidence around strange people, strange dogs, traffic, bicyclists, joggers, loud noises, and briefly tethered alone (such as tethering the dog to a post while its owner goes out of sight into a shop).
 A dog that exhibits excessive fear, distracted behaviors, or aggression will not pass the BH-VT and so cannot go on to IGP level 1.
 BH-VT is the exception to the rule of earning only one title at an event; a dog may be awarded a BH-VT along with one other level 1 title.